Just-T3ch/BuchHub/README.md

 - Other features similar to Twitter and Goodreads

  ## Technologies used
+- MySQL
-- MySQL, NodeJs, and Express on the backend
+- NodeJs, Express
-- Bootstrap and React Hooks on the frontend
+- React-Hooks
+- CSS,Bootstrap, SASS
 - Socket IO, Google API

  ## Start with the app